informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_1_en.md

 be generic, i.e. it should not handle specific game objects only objects of an abstract class called `GameObject`, from which all the concrete game object classes (currently `Lemming`, `Wall` and `ExitDoor`), derive.
-So *the game code must **not** seek to identify the dynamic type (i.e. which subclass of `GameObject`) of the objects it is handling*.
+So *the game code must **not** seek to identify the dynamic type (i.e. which concrete subclass of `GameObject`) of the objects it is handling*.
 This abstract class should contain all the attributes and methods that are common to all the concrete game object classes; where appropriate, each concrete game object class can overwrite inherited methods to implement its own behaviour.
 Note that